top of page

 marc littman photo.jpg

-Touching upon Yazidi and Sunni tensions in the deserts of Iraq at a time before ISIS came in on the scene, MABRUKA’S LAMENT is both a seductive romance and a Shakespearean tragedy.
-Mabruka is a Yazidi teenager who tries to navigate the great weights placed on her as a woman and a carrier of family and community honour after she meets a mysterious man.
+Touching upon Ezidi and Sunni tensions in the deserts of Iraq at a time before ISIS came in on the scene, MABRUKA’S LAMENT is both a seductive romance and an engrossing tragedy.
+Mabruka is a Ezidi teenager who tries to navigate the great weights placed on her as a woman and a carrier of family and community honour after she meets a mysterious man.

 Marc, a former journalist, is an emerging playwright who writes about topical issues from the homeless to climate change.
 He is a member of Theatre West in Los Angeles.
 As the son of a Holocaust survivor, MABRUKA’S LAMENT resonates with him on a deeply personal level.